Michael Shellenberger: San Fransicko: Why Progressives Ruin Cities

 In 2021, Shellenberger published San Fransicko: Why Progressives Ruin Cities, a criticism of progressive social policies.
 Benjamin Schneider, writing in the San Francisco Examiner, described the book's thesis as "[P]rogressives have embraced 'victimology,' a belief system wherein society's downtrodden are subject to no rules or consequences for their actions.
 This ideology, cultivated in cities like San Francisco for decades and widely adopted over the past two years, is the key to understanding, and thus solving, our crises of homelessness, drug overdoses and crime."

 Wes Enzinna, writing in The New York Times, charged that Shellenberger "does exactly what he accuses his left-wing enemies of doing: ignoring facts, best practices and complicated and heterodox approaches in favor of dogma."
 Olga Khazan, writing in The Atlantic, said that "The problem — or opportunity — for Shellenberger is that virtually every homelessness expert disagrees with him. ('Like an internet troll that's written a book' is how Jennifer Friedenbach, the executive director of San Francisco's Coalition on Homelessness, described him to me.)."
 Khazan also noted that "some experts agree with some of Shellenberger's critiques of Housing First.
 Though they stop short of endorsing Shellenberger or his views."
 Tim Stanley, writing in The Daily Telegraph, described it as a "revelatory, must-read book", but added "There is much in the argument for liberal readers to contest."

 Claims regarding UAP reports

 Michael Shellenberger testifies before congress.
 Screenshot from a U.S. Congressional video.
 Public domain.

-During the November, 2024, US House of Representative Oversight Committee hearing titled "Unidentified Anomalous Phenomena: Exposing the Truth", Shellenberger claimed sources have told him that intelligence communities "are sitting on a huge amount of visual and other information" about Unidentified Anomalous Phenomena (UAP).
+During the November, 2024 U.S. House of Representative Oversight Committee hearing titled "Unidentified Anomalous Phenomena: Exposing the Truth", Shellenberger claimed sources have told him that intelligence communities "are sitting on a huge amount of visual and other information" about Unidentified Anomalous Phenomena (UAP).
 He said that there are hundreds or even thousands of undisclosed images and videos.
 Shellenberger had previously published a story that alleged the U.S. Government was operating a secret UFO program called Immaculate Constellation.
 “The intelligence community is treating us like children,” Shellenberger testified.
 “It’s time for us to know the truth about this.
 I think that we can handle it.”